ashibsi/Iris-Diameter-calculated-from-video-to-calculated-cognitive-load/README.md

 # Iris-Diameter-calculated-from-video-to-calculated-cognitive-load

-Each participant was seated comfortably in front of a camera, and their face was recorded while they answered a series of mathematics questions with varying levels of difficulty to induce different levels of cognitive load.
+Participant must be seated comfortably in front of a camera, and their face was recorded while they answered a series of mathematics questions with varying levels of difficulty to induce different levels of cognitive load.
 No real-time tracking software was used; instead, focused on video-based analysis after data collection.

 The recorded videos is processed frame by frame using image processing techniques to detect the pupil and calculate its diameter over time.
 The average pupil diameter for each difficulty level was then computed and compared.
 By analyzing how pupil size changed with task complexity, the experiment aimed to verify whether more difficult mathematical problems produced greater pupil dilation, thereby supporting the hypothesis proposed by Cognitive Load Theory.